-Phil Hyland began performing on stage at the Virginia Repertory Theatre in Richmond and on-screen in the CBS Schoolbreak Special, "Sexual Considerations" (based on the Clarence Thomas vs. Anita Hill case) with Chandra Wilson and on the silver screen with actress Terry Farrell in “Hellraiser III: Hell on Earth”.
+Phil Hyland began performing on stage at the Virginia Repertory Theatre in Richmond and on-screen in the CBS Schoolbreak Special, "Sexual Considerations" (based on the Clarence Thomas vs. Anita Hill case) with Chandra Wilson ("Grey's Anatomy") and on the silver screen with actress Terry Farrell in “Hellraiser III: Hell on Earth”.

 After his time in Hollywood, Hyland moved to New York City and honed his craft as a singer-songwriter.

-Starting out with open mic nights in SoHo and the Village, Phil eventually co-founded the band, Girlfriend, with singer Robin Cryer (daughter of veteran Broadway actors David & Gretchen Cryer and sister of actor, Jon Cryer) establishing a popular residency at the infamous Augie's on 106th St and Broadway and at the legendary Irish coffee house, Cafe Sin-é on St. Marks Place, where Jeff Buckley recorded his Live at Sin-é, EP.
+Starting out with open mic nights in SoHo and the Village, he eventually co-founded the band, Girlfriend, with singer Robin Cryer (daughter of veteran Broadway actors David & Gretchen Cryer and sister of actor, Jon Cryer) establishing a popular residency at the infamous Augie's on 106th St and Broadway and at the legendary Irish coffee house, Cafe Sin-é on St. Marks Place, where Jeff Buckley recorded his Live at Sin-é, EP.

 Girlfriend dominated the NYC indie band scene from 1993 to 1999 opening for New Wave icon Howard Jones and performing at Woodstock reboot, A Day in the Garden in 1998.
 Post gig Phil and Robin sat down for a radio interview with legendary Ramones frontman, Joey Ramone, on WDST FM, Radio Woodstock’s live broadcast from Yasgur’s Farm.